gvladika/synthetix-lottery/README.md

 Lets user to claim his prize.
 Owner of the ticket will be transfered his prize sUSD.
 Tickets are NFT tokens which means that prize-claimer doesn't have to be initial buyer of the ticket.

 ## Frontend mockup

+Here's a mockup how a simple frontend could look like to interact with Lottery contract.
+Tickets belonging to specific owner can be filter using `getTicketsByOwner` view function

 ![title](./synthetix_lottery.png)

 ## Test